Knightflare15/Tetris/MASTER_README.md

 - session cookies vs JWT-based bearer auth
 - expiration and token invalidation tradeoffs

+What to understand:

+- A JWT is trusted only because the server verifies the signature with the expected secret or key material.
+- Claims are just data until verified; an unverified token should not be trusted.
+- Expiry improves safety, but expiration alone is not the same as revocation or session management.

+Why the related prep matters:

+- Many interviewers blur session concepts together, so it helps to clearly distinguish cookies, bearer tokens, refresh tokens, expiration, revocation, and rotation.

 ### 4.12 OAuth 2.0 and OpenID Connect

 The project now includes OIDC logic for Google-style SSO.